kris098e/4.-semester/4. semester/programmeringssprog/Theory problems/problems 5th chapter.md

 }
 ```
 as we know we are gonna call the function n-1 times, and n is determened at compilation time/static memory allocation, the program knows n before runtime.

+can also do this with tail-recursion, having the accumulator in function call as argument.
+This way we dont have to store any values other than the arguments.
+The call will just reuse the activation record of the tail (the function calling it).
+This can only be done if the function call is the last thing i.e in the above function is `+` not the function call.

 # 3. Consider the following code fragment:
 ```java